Quadrupole-conserving dynamics in the non-commutative plane: Hamiltonian mechanics

 In fact, these are \emph{all} of the invariants.
 After all, if we look for higher-order invariants, we will have to use $\epsilon$ to contract indices, and each index contraction must be with a difference of coordinates, which means that it will be a product of $M$s, and each $M$ in turn is a sum of fundamental building block \eqref{eq:trianglearea}.

 A more simple and physically transparent way to state our conclusion is that \emph{all} invariant functions under the symmetry group correspond to sums and products of the \emph{areas} of polygons in the plane, whose corners are formed by the particles at positions $(x_a,y_a)$.
-To be non-trivial, such a polygon needs at least three vertices.
-All invariant theories whose Hamiltonians are bounded from below are necessarily interacting and have at least three-body interactions.
+For this area to not be zero identically, such a polygon needs at least three vertices.
+Indeed, since lengths and angles are not preserved by shear transformations (generated by $R$ and $Q$), $\mathrm{SL}(2,\mathbb{R})$ has no nontrivial scalar invariants acting on one or two points.
+We conclude that all invariant theories that have non-constant Hamiltonians are necessarily interacting and have at least three-body interactions.